Skip to cookies Skip to main content

 “Don’t look up,” I advise.
 “Look down.”
 It’s the sort of wilderness acumen that we Canucks are born with.

 We are seated like Gilded Age heirs on the upper floor of a luxury train coach, under glass-dome windows that offer sweeping views of forest and valley.
 Any bears down there, we’ll spot ’em.
 It’s just a matter of time.
-And time is what you have on the train’s First Passage to the West route, a two-day journey from the Pacific Coast, over the Continental Divide, and to the resort town of Banff, high among the Rockies.
+And time is what you have on the First Passage to the West route, a two-day rail trip between Vancouver and Banff – journeying from the Pacific Coast, over the Continental Divide, and to the resort town of Banff, high among the Rockies.
 This is travel as it was meant to be, a throwback to more languid days.

 We left Vancouver in the early morning, a kilted bagpiper playing us off.
 (Rocky Mountaineer has its own tartan: blue and yellow, sky and sun, duly registered in Scotland.)
 The train began to move, almost imperceptibly, and slowly picked up speed, rolling into Canada’s wild heart, following the historic route of the Canadian Pacific Railway.